gabrielgtamborelli-DS/gabrielgtamborelli-DS/README.md

 -   ❤️ I enjoy collaborative environments that encourage personal and professional growth.

--   😄 I have strong skills in Communication, Graphic Design, and Web Development.
+-   😄 I have strong skills in Communication, English, Coding and
+great willingness to learn.

 -   💬 Feel free to explore my repository, contribute, and leave your feedback!